afflom/www.alexflom.com/content/english/post/uor-statements.md

 ## Preface

-I've found it both helpful and distracting to discuss UOR in terms of metaphysics.
+I've found it both helpful and distracting to discuss Universal Object Reference (UOR) in terms of metaphysics.
 It is important to understand the metaphysics of UOR in order to understand the implications of implementing UOR.
 However, it is not necessary to understand the metaphysics of UOR to understand how to use UOR.

 The implications of implementing UOR are profound, because it is based on the fundamental concepts of our reality.
 What you will find, is that UOR can theoretically be used to model the entire universe and reality itself.